xvik/dropwizard-orient-server/src/doc/docs/guide/enterprise.md

 This enterprise agent activates some hidden abilities like sql profiler.

-!!! note
-    Enterprise edition is free for development, so you will need it for **sql profiler** during development.

 ### Dynamic agent installation

 Copy agent jar into [plugins directory](plugins.md).